How to Add Value to Your Home in 5 Energy Efficient Steps

 5. Get Your Home Eligible to Receive FiT or RHI Payments

 By installing some renewable energy systems in your home, such as solar panels or an air-to-water air source heat pump, your home will then be eligible to receive payments from the government.
 If you’re still due to receive these payments when moving out, they can be passed on to the next homeowner which will make your home even more appealing.

 Feed-in Tariff (FiT)

-FiT rates are paid to homeowners that generate their own electricity through renewable technologies such as solar and wind.
-These payments are made to the homeowner over a 20 year period and can be passed on to the new owner – a great way to convince a potential buyer into making an offer.
-You’ll have to act fast though because the FiT is closing to new applications on 31st March 2019.
+FiT rates were paid to homeowners that generate their own electricity through renewable technologies such as solar and wind.
+These payments were made to the homeowner over a 20 year period and can be passed on to the new owner – a great way to convince a potential buyer into making an offer.
+FiT closed to new applications on 31st March 2019.
 Find out more about solar PV and the Feed-in Tariff.